Living to Learn & Learning to Live

 “Reach out to the world with an open hand.”
 Zeno

-All students follow an academic pathway and take 10 GCSEs, except where adjustments to the curriculum have to be made in collaboration with students with a special educational need.
+All students follow an academic pathway and take 9 GCSEs, except where adjustments to the curriculum have to be made in collaboration with students with a special educational need or an extra maths qualification is undertaken.

-All students study English Language, English Literature, Mathematics and Religious Studies GCSE (taken in Year 10).
+All students study English Language, English Literature, Mathematics and Science.

 Five out of seven groups of students opt to study separate Biology, Chemistry and Physics reflecting the depth of interest and enthusiasm for the Sciences, the other two groups choose to take the Combined Science GCSE which enables a broader choice of GCSE subjects.

 There is a wide offer of subjects at GCSE with 4 options.
-Students can opt to study Art, Business Studies, Computing, Food and Nutrition, Design &Technology, Geography, History, Music, PE and Psychology.
-In addition, to support their personal development, students follow non-examination courses in PSHE and PE.
+Students can opt to study Art, Computing, Design & Technology, Food and Nutrition, French, Geography, History, Music, PE , Religious Studies and Spanish as well as separate science.
+In addition, to support their personal development, students follow non-examination courses in Character and Culture and PE.

 Key Stage 5